 When creating episodes, Justine leans more towards a Data model and less towards a Riker model.
 She grew up hearing political oration in the Nantucket Antheneum, and brings her unique rhetoric to each interview.

 Maureen has a title.

-Nick Capodice - Education Producer
+Nick Capodice - Host, Education Producer